Maxz-09/Vikaru-Bot/README.md

 ### [5] All Script | ( Update )

-This feature functions to update all files, make sure you back up the files before updating because the update will overwrite files that you have not backed up.
+This feature functions to update all files, make sure you back up the files before updating because the update will overwrite the files located in the ".vikaru-bot" directory

 ## Template Info